N-po generation: Origin and expansion of the word

 The term Sampo generation was used by the special reports team of Kyunghyang Shinmun in the 2011 publication "Talking About the Welfare State".
 They defined Sampo generation members as those with unstable jobs, high student loan payments, precarious preparations for employment, etc., and who postponed love, marriage, and childbirth without any prospective plans.
 The report argued that the burden of starting a family in South Korea was so high because of the government's preference to delegate social welfare duties to families themselves.

 The emergence of the Sampo generation demonstrates that the structure of the traditional family unit was disintegrating at an alarming rate, according to the report.
 This word and its definition rapidly spread through various media and the Internet.
 The term means "three abandoning generation" or "three giving up generation", referring to the three things the Sampo generation is giving up on: courtship, marriage and children.

 It is a term coined to show that the burden of Korean families who have taken on welfare that the state is not responsible for has reached a critical point, eventually reaching a state of disintegration of the traditional family form.
 From an economic perspective, the term is both economically depressive and, at the same time, the domestic market is shrinking because Korea is heavily dependent on imported goods.
 This can be defined as a country where stagflation is a common practice due to low economic growth, very low wages, and rising prices due to its unique economic structure, resulting in higher cost of living compared to lower income, leading to the creation of such terms.

-Since then, it has spread socially through various media, political circles, and the Internet, and has become a symbolic term to reveal the lives of young people and the challenges of our society.
+Since then, it has spread socially through media, political circles, and the Internet, and has become a symbolic term to reveal the lives of young people and the challenges of our society.
 Young adults in not only Korea but also the U.S. are becoming more economically dependent on parents due to the recent shortage of jobs, and the reality of Millennials, which was noted until a few years ago, can be seen as similar to Korea's Sampo generation.